-Christians make up a small percentage of Indians as a whole.
+Christians make up a small percentage of Indians.
 But there are pockets of ardent believers in some areas, including Goa, which has historical ties to Portugal, and elsewhere in southern India.
 Some Christmas celebration customs are very similar to those in the West, such as midnight Mass.
-Other festivities include children parading while wearing Santa hats, decorating mango or banana trees and burning oil burning lamps — to symbolize Jesus lighting the way in the world.
+Other festivities include children parading while wearing Santa hats, decorating mango or banana trees and lighting oil burning lamps to symbolize Jesus lighting the way in the world.
 Some Indian Christians also practice religious fasting in the Christmas season.

 34. Australia — Christmas

 Australians celebrate Christmas with many customs familiar to North Americans, including wreaths on front doors and decorative light displays.
 But when Santa visits Australia, he leaves Rudolph and the other reindeer behind.
 Instead, Santa travels to houses with a little help from kangaroos.

 What unique holiday traditions do you practice in your area?
 Share with us in comments below or on our Facebook page.